 1. Align Your Trade with the Market Direction

 Start with the market's primary and intermediate trends (as measured by the S&P 500) which can provide the context for every trader to make short-term trading decisions.

-If you only focus on the short term, even if your trade is successful for a limited time period, the larger trends are apt to reassert themselves.
+If you only focus on the short term – even if your trade is successful for a limited time period – the larger trends are likely to reassert themselves.
 At best, your profit potential will be limited.
-As such, you need to identify the longer-term trends to make sure you go with the flow and not against it.
+You need to identify the longer-term trends to make sure you go with the flow (not against it).

-2. Long Strength and Short Weakness
+2. Long Strengths, Short Weaknesses

-When possible incorporate Price Relative to the S&P 500 ($SPX) into your chart analysis.
-This indicator will tell you how the individual stock is performing in relation to the overall market.
-During bear markets you should seek out stocks whose relative strength line is trending downward in relation to the S&P. Do the opposite during bull markets.
+When possible, incorporating “Price Relative” to the S&P 500 into your chart analysis should tell you how the individual stock is performing in relation to the overall market.
+During bear markets, seek out stocks whose relative strength line is trending downward in relation to the S&P. Do the opposite during bull markets.